bojidar-bg/tina-true-selfhosted-example/README.md

 * `tina/database.ts`: Consider changing the options passed to `SimpleGitProvider`, especially `pushRepo`, `pullRepo`, and `cloneRepo`, so that they would fit your usecase.
 * `eleventy.config.mjs`: You can probably swap this out for a different build system, or just configure to fit your needs.
 * `tina/server.ts`: If you are behind a proxy like `nginx`, you can probably remove the `express.static()` line.
-* `tina/mdx-editor/`: Feel free to remove this folder if you are using Tina's builtin Markdown editor.

 Then, you should consider configuring the following environment variables (either through `.env` or through your deployment pipeline):

 * `AUTH_SECRET` - should be a random value, e.g. from something like `openssl rand -base64 32`.
-* `LEVELDB_PATH` - should be a path to a persisted directory where TinaCMS stores its data (e.g. users).
+* `LEVELDB_PATH` - should be a path to a persisted directory where TinaCMS stores its data (such as users).
 * `GIT_REPO` - set this to a path to a git repository, as descibed below.

 Finally, to run the server-side component without watching for changes, you can use: